ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 Stop your node, navigate to your `data_dir` folder and rename the following folder `rocksdb/block_index_db`

 It will rebuild the folder during the next restart

+### My solution fails with this error `step_checkpoints_not_found`

+Full error message is something like `ar_mining_server:log_prepare_solution_failure2/5:142 event: failed_to_prepare_block_from_mining_solution, reason: step_checkpoints_not_found`

+This is a rare edge case that can happen when your VDF server and VDF client are briefly on different branches of a fork.

+More specifically:

+1. There's a fork at a block that opens a new VDF session.
+2. VDF server applies one block
+3. VDF client attempts to mine a block at the same height

+Since the VDF server has already applied a block and opened a new session, the miner is unable to get all the VDF steps it needs for its solution and the solution fails.

+This is a fairly rare occurrence, and as soon as both your VDF server and client are once again on the same chain (usually happens naturally within a few minutes), the miner should resume mining valid solutions.

+To reduce the likelihood of this happening you'll want to:
+1. Make sure your VDF server and VDF clients are close to each other (to reduce the chance that server and client land on different branches of a fork)
+2. You can try setting the `block_gossip_peer` option on both VDF server and clients (and specify each others' IP:PORT).
+This will ensure that VDF servers and clients forward any blocks they receive to each other without relying on network gossip.
+This should limit the likelihood that VDF Server and Peer land on different branches of a fork.